-Since 2005, she has been an art director for the front-page of Yahoo!
+Avani Agarwal is currently a creative mobile specialist with Google, and formerly the art director for the front page of Yahoo!
 Inc., responsible for the design of special events pages, advertising modules, and development of Yahoo! applications for new devices.
-At TeachAIDS, she directs the construction of the TeachAIDS website, from wire-frame to polished product, oversees the site’s user-experience, and consults on user-interface aspects of TeachAIDS videos.
+At TeachAIDS, she directs the construction of the TeachAIDS website, from wire-frame to polished product, oversees the site’s user experience, and consults on user-interface aspects of TeachAIDS videos.
 She holds a B.A. in Visual Communications with a minor in economics from Loyola University of Chicago and has had further education from Parsons School of Design.

 Dr. Eran Bendavid

 Eran Bendavid is an Assistant Professor in the School of Medicine and an affiliate at the Center for Health Policy at Stanford University.
 He is an infectious diseases physician with wide-ranging interests related to HIV and global health.
 In his day to day work, Eran explores the economic, political, and medical conditions that can lead to improved health in developing countries.
 A graduate of Dartmouth College and Harvard Medical School, Eran recently completed his residency and fellowship at Stanford Medical School, where he now cares for patients with HIV and related conditions.
 Eran has ongoing projects in South Africa, Rwanda, and Uganda.